ArtursBuls/ArtursBuls/README.md

 🔭 I'm currently on the way to get a JOB!

-🌱 I’m currently improving Angular skills
+🌱 I’m currently revising React

 📫 How to reach me: https://www.linkedin.com/in/artursbuls/